Pans; oil pan gaskets; oil pan engine threaded holes, oil capacity; dipsticks;

 Torque Wrench Conversion Factors

-There are articles on this website about torque readings, wrenches, conversions, values, etc....here are some conversion factors:
+While there are articles on this website about torque readings, wrenches, conversions, values, etc....here are some conversion factors:

 ONE Inch-Pound is the same as 1.1525 CmKg and also same as 0.1129 Nm....and

 1/12th of a Foot-Pound.
 Use an inch-ounce torque wrench if that is what you have.
 DO CONVERT PROPERLY.